Need serology?

 X0010 - Ultrasensitive qualitative detection of Trypanosoma cruzi by real time polymerase chain reaction

-In primate colonies, T. cruzi can be propagated by blood-to-blood exposure, sexual activity, and transplacental transmission.
+In primate colonies, T. cruzi can be propagated between animals by blood-to-blood exposure, sexual activity, and transplacental transmission.
 Animal handlers and laboratory staff who handle blood and tissue from infected New World monkeys are at risk for acquiring Chagas' disease via accidental exposure.

 Traditional laboratory diagnosis of T. cruzi relies on blood smear observation or serological detection.
 Unfortunately, these methods lack sensitivity and specificity.
 PCR detection of this parasite offers significant advantages over traditional methods in terms of both specificity and sensitivity (Ndao et al., 2000; Gutierrez et al., 2004).